 The House of Representatives must now pass this bill, hopefully without delay.

-I think it's got tremendous support.
+I think it's got tremendous support when you're at 96 to nothing.

 He's been a great guy.